 Our students now work at McKinsey, Amazon, Google, Deloitte, PWC, Roland Berger, Capgemini – to name a few.
 Others have gone on to found and run their own businesses.

-What happens during the Start Me Up program?
+What happens during a Start Me Up program?

 Our programs allow students to develop key workplace skills and get practical experience to help students get hired.